mr-smithers-excellent/elasticsearch-spring-boot-geosearch/README.md

 ### Steps

-1. Set the Spring profile to `default` in application.yml (only if previously changed).
+1. Set the Spring profile to `default` in `application.yml` (only if previously changed)
 ```YAML
 spring.profiles.active: default
 ```

-2. Run the Java project using `mvn spring-boot:run` on the command line or using your favorite IDE.
+2. Run the Java project using `mvn spring-boot:run` on the command line or using your favorite IDE

 ## Running on Docker